-Let’s start the New Year with new ways.
-If you haven’t heard the phrase capsule wardrobe then continue reading.
+Let’s start the New Year in new ways.
+If you haven’t heard the phrase capsule wardrobe, then continue reading.
 I’ve been following this system for more than two years now, and I couldn’t be happier.
 It’s worked for me, and I hope it works for you.
-If you’re looking to cut down on your shopping, curate a wardrobe that meets all your needs, be a more conscious consumer and save time, then I am happy to tell you that you’ve come to the right place.
+If you’re looking to cut down on your shopping, curate a wardrobe that meets all your needs, be a more conscious consumer and save time, I am happy to tell you that you’ve come to the right place.

 First things first: a capsule wardrobe is a collection of carefully chosen clothes that meet your personal and professional needs.
 There are many ways to do it, but one of the most popular ways and the one I follow is Project 333.
 The numbers serve a function: you’re meant to live with 33 items of clothing every three months (season).
 So you would essentially have four capsules: summer, spring, autumn, and winter.
-Your clothing items include outerwear, shoes, and accessories, but not workout gear or pajamas.
+Your clothing items include outerwear, shoes, and accessories, but not workout gear or pyjamas.
 The number is there to guide you.
 Many of the clothes you choose are basics that will appear from season to season.

 So every three months, you gather your clothes, choose the appropriate ones for the season and pack the rest.
 Simple.